This Student Shares Her Application Experience With A 980 SAT Score

 VL: I got in everywhere but Michigan State.
 I was surprised Nebraska accepted me right away (I thought they'd at least defer), but I think my grades (which were mostly B's, with two C's and a couple of A's) and extracurriculars helped me – I had a lot of extracurriculars and also won several awards in DECA and in band.
+In addition, my English teacher said my essay was one of the stronger ones that she had seen.
 But because I half-expected to not get into Nebraska, I had spent the time between applying and getting the acceptance letters doing more research on the other schools I applied to.
 I had really started to think that maybe Kansas was a better choice for me.
 So once I got in, we toured Kansas, and I really liked it.
 The program and the campus felt like more of a fit to me than Nebraska, so I ended up enrolling there.

 CC: Looking back, would you do anything differently?

 VL: Yes!
 The 18 I got on that early ACT score was basically identical to the 980 I ended up with.
 I wish I'd retaken both the SAT and ACT a few times, rather than focusing only on the SAT.
 Even one point may have helped me on the ACT.
 I mean, I don't know that for sure, but at the time it would have been nice to have had more options.
 I would advise people to retake each one to see if anything changes.

 CC: What advice do you have for students who are applying right now?